Cyanotype Prints

 Anna Atkins was an English botanist and photographer who made cyanotype prints between 1843- 1853.
 She is often considered the first person to illustrate a book with photographic images.

-To create a Cyanotype (also known as Sun Printing), a light sensitive solution (a mixture of ferric ammonium citrate and potassium ferricyanide) is applied to water colour paper or fabric.
-Natural plant material is positioned on top and then exposed to sunlight or a UV light source.
-Once exposed, the print is then rinsed, resulting in beautiful blue toned images.
+To create a Cyanotype (also known as Sun Printing), ferric ammonium citrate and potassium ferricyanide are mixed together to create a light sensitive solution.
+The solution is applied to water colour paper or fabric and left to dry.
+Flowers, leaves or digital negatives are positioned on top and held in place by a sheet of glass.
+The print is then exposed under a UV light source such as sunlight.
+Once the exposure is complete the print is rinsed in water, leaving beautiful blue toned images.